 Browns Valley Health Center is the sole option we found in Browns Valley, Minnesota.
-With an A overall grade, we ranked this nursing home in the top 20 percent of all nursing homes in the United States.
+We awarded this nursing home an A overall grade, ranking it in the top 20 percent of all nursing homes in the United States.
 Based on our assessment, this nursing home is a no brainer for most people.
 If you scroll down, you can see this facility's category scores, which are also strong.

 Browns Valley Health Center